 Why it matters

-- Democratic lawmakers view the indictment as part of a broader campaign against political opponents, particularly by Trump.
+• Democratic lawmakers view the indictment as part of a broader campaign against political opponents, raising concerns about justice system integrity.

 What’s next

-- Comey is expected to mount a defense against the charges, which may prolong legal proceedings.
+• Comey is expected to mount a defense against the charges, with a jury trial likely to follow.